 The NCAA's Division I is further divided by the FBS and FCS.
 FBS stands for Football Bowl Subdivision and it gets its name for the numerous bowl games that teams play in at the end of each season that generate hundreds of millions of dollars.

 In total, there are 10 conferences and 130 FBS teams.
 Five of the conferences make up what’s called the Power 5.
-That includes NCAA Division I teams from the SEC (Alabama, Florida, Georgia, LSU, Arkansas, Kentucky, Missouri, Tennessee, Mississippi State, South Carolina), Big 10 (Ohio State, Michigan, Penn State, Indiana, Iowa), Pac-12 (Oregon, USC, Stanford, Utah), Atlantic Coast Conference (Clemson, Miami, Florida State, North Carolina) and the Big 12 (Oklahoma, Texas).
+That includes NCAA Division I teams from the SEC (Alabama, Florida, Georgia, LSU, Arkansas, Vanderbilt, Kentucky, Missouri, Tennessee, Mississippi State, South Carolina), Big 10 (Ohio State, Michigan, Penn State, Indiana, Iowa), Pac-12 (Oregon, USC, Stanford, Utah), Atlantic Coast Conference (Clemson, Miami, Florida State, North Carolina) and the Big 12 (Oklahoma, Texas, for example).
 Those last two will be moving to the SEC soon, and USC and UCLA will soon join the Big Ten.
 Seeing how much conferences have changed over the past couple of years, we'll be seeing more megaconferences sooner than later with the SEC and Big Ten leading the pack.

 The five other conferences are the American Athletic Conference (AAC), Conference USA, Mid-American, Mountain West and Sun Belt.
 Teams like Cincinnati and Houston are in the AAC (though, they'll join the Big 12 next year), while Appalachian State, Georgia State, Georgia Southern, Troy and Coastal Carolina are in the Sun Belt.